10mm Bullets for Reloading

 Nosler 200gr JHP.
 It balances expansion and penetration for “woods and hoods.”

 Yes.
-Multiple FMJ, JHP, hard cast, and solid copper options—including 200gr—at bulk pricing.
+We carry a rotating inventory of FMJ, JHP, solid copper, and frangible options—including 200gr—at bulk pricing.

 Using bullets not designed for 10mm velocities.
 Choose jacketed bullets rated for higher speeds; maintain proper case tension and crimp.